오키나와 트로피컬 비치의 전망

 The view of Okinawa Tropical Beach

 This is Tropical Beach.
-It was late June, and the tide was low, with the sea receded quite a bit.
-This makes it even safer, especially if you’re travelling with children.
-The blue buoys you see in the photo are both a jellyfish prevention net and the lifeguard’s safety control zone.
+It was the end of June, and it was low tide, so the sea had receded quite a bit.
+During such times, it’s even safer if you’re travelling with children.
+The blue buoys in the photo mark the jellyfish prevention net and the lifeguard’s safety control area.
 If you get stung by a jellyfish or an accident occurs outside that line, insurance won’t cover it.

 As I always say, safety first, safety second, the most important thing is your safety 🙏